Theft Defense Lawyer

 Have you been accused of taking another party’s property without consent?
 Even if the alleged offense has been classified as a misdemeanor, it is still in your best interest to take these allegations seriously.

-The Fort Worth theft defense attorneys of Townsend, Gebhardt & Eppes, PLLC fight to get criminal charges reduced or dismissed for clients in Weatherford, Arlington, Cleburne, and surrounding communities in North Central Texas.
+The Fort Worth theft defense lawyers of Townsend, Gebhardt & Eppes, PLLC fight to get criminal charges reduced or dismissed for clients in Weatherford, Arlington, Cleburne, and surrounding communities in North Central Texas.
 Let us review your case and discuss your legal options by calling 817-502-3600 right now to set up a completely free initial consultation.

 Tarrant County Theft Crimes Information Center